stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 ## Going Further

-This tooling was built for my personal use.
+This example tooling was built for my personal use.
 I am happy to consider feedback and suggestions, but I may decline to implement anything that makes it less useful for my needs.
 You are welcome to use this work as a basis for your own wrappers.